 How long does it take for a house to appear in a magazine?

-LAURIE: It depends on the seasons and how quickly the magazine want to schedule it in.
-When I worked at Style At Home, I would have big yearly schedule with all the makeovers and houses on.
+It depends on the seasons and how quickly the magazine want to schedule it in.
+When I worked at House Beautiful, I would have big yearly schedule with all the makeovers and houses on.
 I would move houses and makeovers month to month, depending lots of factors – like a shoot gets cancelled or we need todo a bathroom special.

-MAXINE: As a stylist we have a selection of props that I can dip into.
+As a stylist, I have a selection of props that I can dip into.
 Under my bed I have a box of tea towels in all different colours to suit any kitchen!
 As well as lots of plants, coffee table books and vases.
 Sometimes I might take a duvet and pillows with me.